-Risk is a function of both the consequence and likelihood of harm in the absence of regulatory controls.
-We evaluate the consequence and likelihood using the descriptors in our Compliance and Enforcement Policy, December 2017.2 Once we have considered likelihood and consequence for each licence condition, we consider the overall risk, using a risk matrix.3 Using this risk-based approach, we focus on those licence conditions that have the highest evaluated risk.
+Risk is a function of both consequence and likelihood.
+In assessing the risk of harm, we consider the likelihood that harm will eventuate in the absence of our Compliance and Enforcement policy.2 We then consider the consequences for the health and safety of people, property and the environment.
+We then assess the overall risk of harm, using a risk matrix.3 Using this risk-based approach, we focus on those licence conditions that have the highest risk of non-compliance.